MuratYarali/DevOps/hands-on/Prometheus-Grafana/01-Installing-prom-grafana-on-ec2/Readme.md

 ### Creating a Prometheus graph

-- Click the graph title, then click "Edit".
+- Click the "explore" title, then click "Edit".

 - Under the "Metrics" tab, select your Prometheus data source (bottom right).